izzypt/CPP/README.md

 By combining the stream insertion (<<) and stream extraction (>>) operators with manipulators, we can perform a wide range of input and output operations while maintaining control over the format and presentation of data.

+<a id="containers"></a>

+# Containers

+In C++, containers are data structures provided by the Standard Template Library (STL) that store and organize collections of objects.

+They are designed to offer different capabilities for storing, accessing, and manipulating data in a generic and efficient manner.

+The C++ STL provides several container classes, each with its own characteristics and use cases.
+The main container types in the STL are:

+1. Sequence Containers:
+   - `std::vector`: A dynamic array-like container that provides fast random access and efficient element insertion and deletion at the end.
+   - `std::deque`: Similar to a vector, but allows efficient element insertion and deletion at both ends.
+   - `std::list`: A doubly-linked list that supports efficient insertion and deletion at any position, but sacrifices random access performance.

+2. Associative Containers:
+   - `std::set`: A container that stores unique elements in a sorted order.
+It uses a binary search tree (usually implemented as a red-black tree) to provide efficient searching, insertion, and deletion.
+   - `std::map`: A container that stores key-value pairs, where keys are unique and stored in a sorted order.
+It offers efficient searching, insertion, and deletion based on the key.
+   - `std::multiset` and `std::multimap`: Similar to `std::set` and `std::map`, respectively, but allow duplicate elements.

+3. Unordered Associative Containers:
+   - `std::unordered_set`: A container that stores unique elements using a hash table.
+It provides constant-time average complexity for insertion, deletion, and searching.
+   - `std::unordered_map`: A container that stores key-value pairs using a hash table.
+It offers constant-time average complexity for insertion, deletion, and searching based on the key.
+   - `std::unordered_multiset` and `std::unordered_multimap`: Similar to `std::unordered_set` and `std::unordered_map`, respectively, but allow duplicate elements.

+4. Container Adapters:
+   - `std::stack`: Implements a Last-In-First-Out (LIFO) data structure by using an underlying container (e.g., `std::deque` or `std::list`).
+   - `std::queue`: Implements a First-In-First-Out (FIFO) data structure using an underlying container (e.g., `std::deque` or `std::list`).
+   - `std::priority_queue`: Provides a priority queue using an underlying container (e.g., `std::vector`).

+These container classes provide a wide range of functionalities and allow you to choose the most suitable container for your specific needs.
+They encapsulate complex data structures and algorithms, making it easier to work with and manipulate data in a generic way.
+The choice of the container depends on the requirements of your program, including the desired operations, performance characteristics, and memory usage.

 <a id="arraysandvectors"></a>
 # Arrays and vectors